 The dwellings have been orientated to provide more natural surveillance to the open space and green-walk.
 Details of entrances to will be secured by planning condition to help prohibit usage from motorbikes.
-In addition, Bellway are willing to establish a Neighbourhood Watch function to operate across the scheme, with relevant details to be relayed to plot purchasers at the point of sale.
+The Police Architectural Liaison Officer (PALO) has assessed the plans and has no concerns with the proposed layout; however an informative is to be added encouraging Bellway to discuss crime prevention measures with them.
+In addition to this, Bellway are also willing to establish a Neighbourhood Watch function to operate across the scheme, with relevant details to be relayed to plot purchasers at the point of sale.